 This service is for clients wishing to identify the date of decoration on European porcelain objects of insecure or unknown provenance.
 By analysing overglaze enamels and areas of gilt decoration with XRF, we can identify typical porcelain pigments dating to the 18th, 19th and 20th centuries.
 We specialise in Meissen and Vincennes-Sèvres porcelain, and have constructed a comprehensive database of over 500 genuine objects from established collections in the UK, Germany and the US that we use to compare clients’ objects with.
 XRF is completely non-invasive, therefore samples are not required.
 Analyses can be carried out on anything from single objects to whole collections.
 A verbal identification is provided and can often be given immediately.

-Delivery - Certificates are sent within 10 days of the analysis date.
-Reports are sent within 4 weeks of the analysis date, quicker if required.
+Delivery – certificates are sent within 10 days of the analysis date.
+Reports are sent within four weeks of the analysis date, quicker if required.

 Using the facility

 We specialise in dating the decoration of Meissen and Vincennes-Sèvres porcelain on objects of insecure provenance or whose dates are questioned by ceramics specialists.
 Eighteenth century porcelain produced by Meissen and Sèvres was frequently copied, redecorated or reproduced in the 19th and 20th centuries; the decoration is often of such high quality that it is difficult to identify by eye.
 An example of this is a group of snuffboxes recently offered for sale at Bonhams, London, many decorated in the 18th century style but some suspected by specialists to be of 19th century decoration.
 Using our handheld XRF equipment, results showed that a range of enamels were coloured by pigment technologies only developed in the 19th century pigment – key indicators that the decoration on these suspect pieces was of 19th century date or later.